 What Are the Industries That Use Vapor Smoothing PETG?

-There are various industry sectors that employ vapor smoothing techniques for 3D-printed parts, including PETG such as: the automotive industries, consumer goods companies, and medical sectors.
-Vapor smoothing can be beneficial for improving the surface finish of certain automotive components, improving non-precision parts such as soft or bone tissue models used for surgical planning, and consumer product cosmetic parts, such as electronics casings, fashion accessories, as well as
+Various industry sectors employ vapor smoothing techniques for 3D-printed parts, including PETG, such as the automotive, consumer goods, and medical sectors.
+Vapor smoothing can improve the surface finish of specific automotive components, improve non-precision parts such as soft or bone tissue models used for surgical planning, and improve consumer product cosmetic parts, such as electronics casings and fashion accessories.

 Vapor smoothing with PETG is not as widespread as with other materials like ABS.
 PETG is chosen for its specific properties, such as toughness and transparency.
-Sometimes, its natural surface finish is preferred for certain applications.
-It is important to note that the vapor smoothing process requires very aggressive and harmful solvents, reducing the applicability of the technique.
+Sometimes, its natural surface finish is preferred for specific applications.
+It is important to note that the vapor smoothing process requires very aggressive and harmful solvents, reducing the technique's applicability.

 How Does Vapor Smoothing PETG Work?